 - Multimode optical fiber with graded index

 - Microstructured optical fibers are a new kind of optical fibers that are different from the above three in a few areas.
-The core difference being the way in which light is controlled in single/multimode fibers and in microstructured optical fibers.
+The core difference is the way in which light is controlled in single/multimode fibers and microstructured optical fibers.

 Why should you know about all these types of optical fibers?

 Using optical fibers for communication has a practicality associated with it.
-Communication engineers or network technicians need to know their basics well before designing a network of optical fibers, so that they can take quick decisions.
-The various types of optical fibers listed above come with varying degrees of costs, functionalities, backdraws, types of end devices like transceivers, and skills required to work with them.
+Communication engineers or network technicians need be aware of their basics well before designing a network of optical fibers so that they can take quick decisions.
+The various types of optical fibers listed above come with varying degrees of costs, functionalities, back draws, types of end devices like transceivers, and skills required to work with them.
 Knowing about them will help you to make a smart trade-off based on your requirements.

 Single mode, multi mode.
 What is mode theory?